CURE: Simulation-Augmented Auto-Tuning in Robotics: Introduction

 \section{Introduction}

-A robotic system is composed of hardware and software components that are integrated within a physical machine.
+\IEEEPARstart{A} robotic system is composed of hardware and software components that are integrated within a physical machine.
 These components interact to achieve specific goals in a physical environment.
 Unfortunately, robots are prone to a wide variety of faults~\cite{khalastchi2018fault}.
-Incorrect configurations~(called \textit{misconfigurations}) in robotic algorithms are one of the most prevalent causes of such faults~\cite{kimpatchverif, jung2021swarmbug, 10137745}.
-For example, misconfigurations can cause various bugs~\cite{xie2022rozz, kim2019rvfuzzer} that lead to crashes, robots becoming unstable, deviations from the planned trajectory, controller faults, and non-responsiveness.
-Several studies have reported that misconfigurations are one of the key reasons for cyber-physical system failures.
-Such misconfigurations caused $19.6\%$ of Unmanned Aerial Vehicle~(UAV) bugs~\cite{wang2021exploratory}, $27.25\%$ of autonomous vehicle bugs~\cite{garcia2020comprehensive} (a faulty configuration in the actuation layer even caused the vehicle to collide with a static object on the curb~\cite{kim2022drivefuzz}) and $55\%$ of traffic dispatch algorithm bugs~\cite{valle2023automated}.
+Incorrect configurations~(called \textit{misconfigurations}) in robotic algorithms are one of the most prevalent causes of such faults~\cite{kim2023patchverif, jung2021swarmbug, 10137745}.
+Misconfigurations can cause various bugs~\cite{xie2022rozz, kim2019rvfuzzer} leading to crashes, robots becoming unstable, deviations from planned trajectory, controller faults, and non-responsiveness.
+Several studies have reported misconfigurations as one of the key reasons for cyber-physical system failures.
+Such misconfigurations caused $19.6\%$ of Unmanned Aerial Vehicle~(UAV) bugs~\cite{wang2021exploratory}, $27.25\%$ of autonomous vehicle bugs~\cite{garcia2020comprehensive} (a faulty configuration in actuation layer even caused the vehicle to collide with a static object on the curb~\cite{kim2022drivefuzz}) and $55\%$ of traffic dispatch algorithm bugs~\cite{valle2023automated}.
 All of these issues were fixed by configuration changes.